 Philippi was a city in eastern Macedonia established by the king of Macedon, Philip II, in 356 B.C.
 The objective of founding the town was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.
 The modern day municipality of Filippoi is located near the ruins of the ancient city.

-References to Philippi appear in writings concerning the Roman civil war that followed the assassination of Julius Caesar.
+References to the city appear in writings concerning the Roman civil war that followed the assassination of Julius Caesar.
 After Caesar's murder his heirs, Mark Antony and Octavian, confront his assassins Marcus Junius Brutus and Cassius at the Battle of Philippi in 42 B.C.
 Antony and Octavian are victorious in battle.
 The city becomes a Roman colony and capital of the province of Macedonia.

-The church in Philippi was the first EUROPEAN church founded by Paul.
-This was no doubt one of the reasons the Philippians had a unique, strong bond with him.
-Although composed primarily of those who were poor, the Philippian church sent supplies to Paul several times.
+The fellowship in Philippi was the first EUROPEAN church founded by Paul.
+This was likely one of the primary reasons why this particular church had a unique, strong bond with the apostle.
+Although composed primarily of those who were poor, the church sent supplies to Paul several times.

 10. But I rejoiced greatly in the Lord, that at last your care for me has revived - although you were already thinking of me, but you lacked an opportunity to provide.
 11. I am not saying this in respect to being destitute; for I have learned that in whatever circumstances I am, to be content.
 14. But you did well to communicate with me in my distress.
 15. For you Philippians also know that in the beginning of the gospel, when I came from Macedonia, not one church communicated with me in regard to giving and receiving, except you alone.
 16. And when I was in Thessalonica, you sent to supply my need both once and twice.
 (Phil.
 4:10 - 11, 14 - 16, HBFV, see also 2Corinthians 11:9)